Overconcentration Leading to Investment Losses

 Quite often, a financial advisor will “fall in love” with a particular product and recommend it to all of their clients in large quantities.
 When this happens, the broker runs the risk of overconcentrating a customer’s account in too much of one investment.
 Overconcentration can prove problematic, creating unnecessary vulnerability to volatility and risk of loss for the investor.

-Unfortunately, this type of stockbroker fraud continues to be a common reason for why investors lose money and may need an investment lawyer in the future.
+Unfortunately, this type of stockbroker fraud continues to be a common reason investors lose money and may need an investment lawyer in the future.

 At Shepherd Smith Edwards and Kantas (SSEK Law Firm at investorlawyers.com), our experienced securities fraud attorneys work with clients who have lost money because their broker invested their money in too much of one kind of security, stock, a single company, a specific market sector, or a certain industry and this caused them to lose money.

-Overconcentration-related losses can be especially significant if the investor was heavily invested in a financial product that was unsuitable for their portfolio or risk tolerance level to begin with and that investment plunges in value or fails.
+Overconcentration-related losses can be substantial if the investor heavily invested in a financial product that was unsuitable for their portfolio or risk tolerance level.
+The losses can also be significant if that investment plunges in value or fails.

 Contact SSEK Law Firm at (800) 259-9010 or contact us online to speak with an investment lawyer.
-They can help you determine whether you have reasons for pursuing an overconcentration claim against your financial adviser and their firm.What Are Ways in Which Overconcentration Can Happen?
+They can help you determine whether you have reasons for pursuing an overconcentration against your financial adviser and their firm.What Are Ways in Which Overconcentration Can Happen?

-This form of securities fraud can appear in an investor’s portfolio in a number of different ways.
+This form of securities fraud can appear in an investor’s portfolio in several different ways.
 Below, we look at the most common types:

 - Sometimes investment accounts become overconcentrated because a broker mismanaged their portfolio, made a mistake, or was negligent